Norbridge Academy Family Liaison & Attendance Officer: Mrs S Townsend

 Absence procedures – Parental responsibility:

-- Inform the school office on the first day of absence (phone 01909 472322, e-mail firstname.lastname@example.org or in person) indicating the reason for absence and the expected return date.
+- Inform the school office on the first day of absence (phone 01909 472322, e-mail email@example.com or firstname.lastname@example.org or call in person to the office) indicating the reason for absence and the expected return date.

 - If child is unable to return on expected date, parents to inform school office.